-If you are looking to improve your lawn, it can be helpful to learn about the different types of grass available.
+If you are looking to improve your lawn, it can be helpful to learn about the types of grass available.
 Several varieties grow in different climates and have different shapes and colors, so you are sure to find something that makes you happy.
-If you are looking for a new kind of grass but aren’t sure where to begin, keep reading as we go over several of the most popular varieties.
+If you are looking for a new kind of grass but aren’t sure where to begin, keep reading as we review several of the most popular varieties.

 The 12 Types of Grass

 - Benefits: Warm season, grass, tolerant of drought

 Bahiagrass is a common grass that you can find easily along the highway in many southern states in the U.S. It helps prevent erosion due to its extreme tolerance for drought conditions and preference for full sunlight.
 It also makes excellent pasture grass for farmers.